JohNan/homeassistant-pollenprognos/README.md

 [![Project Maintenance][maintenance-shield]][user_profile]
 [![BuyMeCoffee][buymecoffeebadge]][buymecoffee]

 Integration for monitoring pollen for locations in **Sweden** only.

-#### Important information
-To be able to use this integration you need a secret URL to be able to fetch the data.
-Ask around with your friends in the community.
+Data is provided by Pollenrapporten.se

 ### Install with HACS (recommended)
 Add the url to the repository as a custom integration.